 Equestrians are a beautiful kaleidoscope of ages, shapes, sizes and ethnicities.
-But the rich diversity of our community is not always represented by equestrian clothing that’s available to riders—or the models representing those items in photos and ads.
+But the rich diversity of our community is not always represented by equestrian clothing and apparel that’s available to riders—or the models representing those items in photos and ads.

 Watts has been riding since she was a preteen, but didn’t truly connect with horses deeply until her daughter JoJo turned 8 and started asking to ride.
 The two now ride together, and Watts says the time spent caring for the horses before and after lessons is what drew her to love them.